Uncertainty, Capital Investment, and Corporate Diversification

 Date Written: November 12, 2019

-This paper examines how the effect of uncertainty on capital investment varies between focused firms and conglomerate segments.
-One of the advantages of conglomeration is that segments have access to the conglomerate's internal capital market and are thus less likely to be financially constrained.
-Consistent with the idea that uncertainty exacerbates financial frictions, I find that industry-level uncertainty has a negative effect on the investment of focused firms but has no statistically significant effect on the investment of conglomerate segments.
-An average conglomerate firm transfers resources from low-uncertainty segments to high-uncertainty segments.
-The excess value of conglomerate firms relative to focused firms is increasing in uncertainty, especially when the firms are subject to financial frictions.
-Overall, this study highlights that corporate diversification may improve the efficiency of capital investment decisions under uncertainty.
+This study examines how the effect of uncertainty on capital investment varies between focused firms and conglomerate segments.
+One advantage of conglomeration is that it gives segments access to the conglomerate's internal capital market, making them less likely to be financially constrained.
+Consistent with the view that uncertainty exacerbates financial frictions, I find that uncertainty, measured by industry-level stock return volatility, has a negative effect on investment among focused firms but has no statistically significant effect on investment among conglomerate segments.
+I also show that conglomerate firms transfer resources from low- to high-uncertainty segments.
+Furthermore, subsample analysis reveals a negative (statistically insignificant) relationship between uncertainty and investment among the conglomerate firms that trade at a discount (premium) relative to focused firms.
+This study suggests that corporate diversification may improve the efficiency of capital investment decisions under uncertainty.

-Keywords: Uncertainty, capital investment, corporate diversification, internal capital markets, financial frictions
+Keywords: Uncertainty, capital investment, corporate diversification, internal capital market, financial friction

 JEL Classification: G30, G32, G39